 The first time Cody remembered seeing the Shadows, she was three.
 It had happened fourteen years ago, but she could still recall every single detail as if it had just happened…

 Cody walked into her dark room, and a sudden terror gripped her.
 Eyes drawn to movement, she saw something crouched in the corner of her room at the foot of her bed.
 It wasn’t black like the other shadows.
 It was an absence of light beyond the natural.
 Only a few feet from her, it writhed in a coiling mass like a throbbing silhouette against the shadows of her curtains.
-Parts of it kept bulging out like popping veins while it contorted over itself as if all of its joints were bending backward.
+Parts of it kept bulging out like popping veins while it contorted over itself, as if all of its joints were bending backward.

 Huxley hissed, and with a yowl, jumped to the ground.
-He thundered across the living room in a tan blur, tail in the air, claws shredding carpet as he vanished into the dark hallway leading to Cody and Cheyenne’s room.
+He thundered across the living room in a pale blur, tail in the air, claws shredding carpet as he vanished into the dark hallway leading to Cody and Cheyenne’s room.

-Huxley’s sudden move had thoroughly freaked Cody out and now she was fighting back panic at a level that was kind of embarrassing.
+Huxley’s sudden move had thoroughly freaked Cody out, and now she was fighting back panic at a level that was kind of embarrassing.
 She took deep breaths, muttering oaths at every exhale, cursing cats everywhere.

 Okay, she thought, decision made.
 Time for bed.
 Definitely time for bed.
 Things are getting weird.
 Sleep-deprived weird.

 Cody rubbed her hands over her face, breathed out hard, and began to put her viola away.
-Just before gently setting it in the velvet mold, she paused, then took a few seconds to run her microfiber cloth over every inch of the instrument.
+Just before gently setting it into the velvet mold, she paused, then took a few seconds to run her microfiber cloth over every inch of the instrument.
 She was almost done cleaning it when—

 The prickling feeling sharpened as the sense of a presence stole over her.
 Swallowing, Cody leaned forward again to get a better look, then reminded herself, Why are you even looking?
 There’s nothing there.

 But she only half-believed it.